NEW JERSEY DIVORCE LAWYER

 When a marriage is dissolved, one spouse is often entitled to alimony from the other spouse.
 This refers to a court-ordered payment to the other spouse for maintenance.
 It is intended to supply a means of living to the lesser-earning spouse until and unless that person gains an independent means of support.
 There are several different types of alimony in New Jersey.
 Generally speaking, courts will look at the particular circumstances of the divorce at issue to ascertain which type of alimony is appropriate in that specific situation.

 Divorces can become more complex when young children are involved.
 Spouses who are dissolving a marriage in those circumstances will try to reach an agreement regarding child custody, which determines the time that the child spends with each parent.
 Courts typically assign joint custody to the spouses, believing that it is in a child’s best interests if each parent continues to play a role in his or her life.
-If one parent spends substantially more time with the child than the other, the parent who spends less time with the child may be required to pay the other parent an amount of child support that accounts for the young person’s specific needs.Discuss Your Family Law Matter with an Attorney in Bergen County
+If one parent spends substantially more time with the child than the other, the parent who spends less time with the child may be required to pay the other parent an amount of child support that accounts for the young person’s specific needs.Discuss Your Family Law Matter with a Hackensack Divorce Attorney in Bergen County

-Brian D. Iton is an experienced family law lawyer who has helped countless Bergen County residents and other individuals pursue a divorce that meets their needs.
+Brian D. Iton is an experienced family law and Hackensack divorce lawyer who has helped countless Bergen County residents and other individuals pursue a divorce that meets their needs.
 The process can be complicated, but a qualified attorney can help you sort through your options.
 We can assess the facts of your case and explain your rights so that you can make informed decisions about your future.
 We proudly represent individuals from Hackensack, Paterson, Jersey City, and Newark, among other cities throughout New Jersey.
 For a free consultation, contact us online or call our toll-free number at 877-779-3712.